Since 2014, the Polish city has been the first European centre for outsourcing services.

 by Alessandro Lombardi https://pl.linkedin.com/in/lombardialessandro

-A quarter of these travelers are foreign and this is a strong sign of the interest the country attracts outside its national confines.
+A quarter of these travellers are foreign – a strong sign of the interest the country attracts outside of its national confines.
 Mission accomplished by the Polish government.

 Why is Poland the destination for investors all around the world?

 Perhaps it is the allure of the landscape, history and culture: Poland is increasingly

 becoming the destination for foreign investors and employees of international organizations that